AFO-UYI/Dialogs.js/README.md

 ```

-From that, everything is the same as the standar version of `jsdialogs`.
+From that point forward, everything is the same as the standar version of `jsdialogs`.

 ---